XMAMan/SmallSI/readme.md

 If you now look in the TimeStep-Method from the PhysicScene-class then you might wonder what this lines of code do:

-We can now create an algorithm to correct the velocity-values after some collisionpoints are found.
 ```csharp
 // Clamp the accumulated impulse
 float oldSum = c.AccumulatedImpulse;